BA (Honours) Business Studies

 On this page

 How do businesses develop strategies, handle risk and take decisions?
 What’s involved in essential business functions such as marketing, accounting and finance?
 This degree in business studies provides an innovative and accessible introduction to the world of business, and helps you relate your studies directly to your own workplace.
 You’ll investigate how organisations think and work, how they’re managed, and the external world in which they operate.
 You’ll also gain a general understanding of business organisations and their key elements; wider considerations such as environments, markets and processes; and how all these work together.
-This degree course includes flexible options, enabling you to specialise in an area of business studies – for example, the BA (Hons) Business Studies (Accounting) – or you can combine business studies with another subject and study for a BA (Hons) Business Studies with Economics, with Environment, with French, with International Development, with Law or with Spanish.
+This degree course includes flexible options, enabling you to specialise in an area of business studies – for example, accounting – or you can combine business studies with another subject and study for a BA (Hons) Business Studies with Economics, Environment, French, International Development, Law or Spanish.

 Fees and facts

 Where will you be resident whilst you study?

 If your country isn’t shown here, please visit our website for

 Choose country above to see fee and ways to pay.

 Flexible, part-time study through

 Undergraduate or bachelors degrees are nationally recognised qualifications consisting of academic study designed to help you gain a thorough understanding of a subject.